Ian86Myers/Ian86Myers/README.md

 - Developed functions to construct file path links for various reports from multiple endpoints.
 - Added a feature to gather current user tokens, display them in a ToolTip, and grant access to read external files.
 - Updated backend Node.js code to fetch data efficiently.
-- Utilized React JS (code) for an interactive table feature and presented mock-ups in Agile meetings.
+- Utilized React JS for an interactive table feature and presented mock-ups in Agile meetings.

 # Infrastructure